succinctlabs/sp1/book/getting-started/quickstart.md

 ### Option 1: Cargo Prove New CLI (Recommended)

 You can use the `cargo prove` CLI to create a new project using the `cargo prove new <--bare|--evm> <name>` command.
-This command will create a new folder in your current directory which includes solidity smart contracts for onchain integration
+This command will create a new folder in your current directory which includes solidity smart contracts for onchain integration.

 ```bash
 cargo prove new --evm fibonacci